-Nhooph Al-Areebi (born November 23, 1994) is a Canadian professional wrestler currently signed to WWE.
+Nhooph Al-Areebi (born November 23, 1994) is a Canadian professional wrestler formerly signed to WWE.

 Aliyah made her debut in a #1 contender's battle royal in 2016, and then made her singles debut a couple of months later against Carmella.
 She has been featured on NXT's documentary series Breaking Ground.

-She has the distinction of being the first female talent in WWE to be of Arab descent (her mother is Israeli).
+She has the distinction of being the first female talent in WWE to be of Arab descent (Syrian and Iraqi).

 The Cat's Tropes: